adamjorr/somatic-variation/README.md

 ###stampy_realigner.sh
 Usage: stampy_realigner.sh [-t THREADS] [-d TMPDIR] [-q QUAL] reference.fasta data.bam out.bam

-This script uses Stampy to realign unmapped reads or reads lower than QUAL in data.bam and outputs to out.bam.
+This script uses Stampy to realign unmapped reads and reads lower than QUAL in data.bam and outputs to out.bam.
 The given reference should be the same used to generate data.bam .
 A temporary directory to be used can be specified with -d; the default is /tmp/.

 Warning: Stampy tends to crash when Samtools 1.3 is used.
 Ensure that Samtools 1.2 is at the top of the path before running this script.